PekerisModeSolver

 ngrid is the number of grid points to use for modal root finding for fluid bottom environments.
 If ngrid is too small, the mode solver may miss some modes.
 If ngrid is too large, the mode solver may take a long time to converge.
 The default value of ngrid of 0 will use a heuristic to automatically determine the number of grid points to use.

-Implementation based on mathematical description in Theory below.
+Implementation largely based on mathematical description in:

 using UnderwaterAcoustics